Lovely Man

 Lovely Man is a 2011 Indonesian film written and directed by Teddy Soeriaatmadja.
 The film had its world premiere at the 2011 Busan International Film Festival to positive reviews on the segment "A Window on Asian Cinema".
 Donny Damara plays the starring role as Syaiful/Ipuy, a transgender woman in Jakarta.
-Actress Raihaanun plays the female leading role as Cahaya, Syaiful's long-lost 19-year-old daughter who comes to the city to look for him only to find out that her father is a transgender woman.
+Actress Raihaanun plays the female lead role as Cahaya, Syaiful's long-lost 19-year-old daughter who comes to the city to look for him and learns that her father is a transgender woman.
 This is their second film together after 2007 remake of drama Badai Pasti Berlalu.

 The film generated controversy in its native Indonesia due to rejections from the Islamic Defenders Front but saw overwhelming reception abroad through screenings at various international film festivals.

 Plot

-Lovely Man tells the story of Cahaya, a 19-year-old girl with strong Islamic values, who discovers that her long lost father is a transgender woman working on the streets of Jakarta.
-The story unfolds over that one night as they walk the streets of Jakarta and explains how the encounter changes their lives, as they learn about love, loss and redemption.
+Lovely Man tells the story of Cahaya, a 19-year-old girl with strong Islamic values, who discovers that her long-lost father, Syaiful/Ipuy, is a transgender woman working on the streets of Jakarta.
+The narrative unfolds over the course of one night as they walk through Jakarta, illustrating how their encounter changes their lives as they learn about love, loss, and redemption.

-Cahaya arrives in Jakarta from what can be assumed is her small town home just as the sun is setting.
-Armed with a piece of notepaper and a few rupiah, she's in the city on a search for the father she hasn't seen since she was four.
-Asking neighbors and shopkeepers in the area he lives in for Syaiful gets her blank stares in return.
-When they finally figure out she means Ipuy, they point her in the right direction and say he's “working” around Taman Lawang (Jakarta's infamous spot for transgender sex workers).
-Cahaya, naturally, goes looking for an office building or store.
+Cahaya arrives in Jakarta from what can be assumed to be her small-town home just as the sun is setting.
+Armed with a piece of notepaper and a few rupiah, she is in the city searching for the father she hasn't seen since she was four.
+Asking neighbors and shopkeepers in the area where he lives for Syaiful elicits blank stares in return.
+When they finally realize she means Ipuy, they point her in the right direction and say he is "working" around Taman Lawang, Jakarta's infamous spot for transgender sex workers.
+Naturally, Cahaya goes looking for an office building or store.

 When she locates Ipuy (Damara), she finds a transvestite prostitute plying her trade on the streets.
-In the initial minutes after encountering each other, both are shocked at the turn of evens.
-The innocent Cahaya is crushed at her father's choices; Ipuy is horrified to see the daughter he willfully left behind.
+In the initial moments after their encounter, both are shocked by the turn of events.
+The innocent Cahaya is devastated by her father's choices, while Ipuy is horrified to see the daughter he willfully left behind.